Metacognition for SEND and Neurodivergent Students

 Dual coding approaches that combine

 Explicit teaching of comprehension monitoring strategies is essential.
-Techniques like "click or clunk" (identifying words or sentences that make sense versus those that don't) give dyslexic students concrete tools for metacognitive monitoring during reading.
+Techniques like "click or clunk" (identifying words or sentences that make sense versus those that don't) give dyslexic learners concrete tools for metacognitive monitoring during reading.

 Applying cognitive load theory to metacognitive instruction:

 Manage intrinsic load by breaking complex metacognitive skills into smaller sub-skills.
-Rather than teaching "planning" as a single skill, decompose it into: understanding the task, identifying resources needed, sequencing steps, estimating time, checking feasibility.
+Rather than teaching "planning" as a single skill, decompose it into.
+Understanding the task, identifying resources needed, sequencing steps, estimating time, checking feasibility.

 Improve germane load by using worked examples and partially completed templates.
 These support schema development without overwhelming working memory.